ehusar/hanoi-game/README.md

-# hanoi-game
-A classic Tower of Hanoi game

 Puzzle Games
 A small collection of browser-based puzzle games.
 Each game is a single self-contained HTML file — no install, no build step.
 Just download and open in a browser, or view live via GitHub Pages.
 Games